 Sailfish and Blue Marlin on the fly is quickly becoming a popular demand here in Guatemala.
 Mainly because of the number of chances in a given day, all year round and Captain who know the fly game for billfish.
 As far as recommended equipment goes we have some very simple guidelines.
 For starters we would plan on a 12 wt to 14 wt set up for both the rod and reel, nothing less.
 The reel is much more important than the rod.
-We suggest the following: Tibor Pacific, Orvis Mirage is what we have on our boats.
+We suggest the following: Tibor Pacific & Orvis Mirage is what we have on our boats.
 A big arbor is key when recovering line.

 The rod doesn't need to be anything special, just fast action and heavy.
 It will feel funny at first (like a broom stick), but you will see why this stiffness is needed.
 Temple Fork, Cam Sigler & Orvis is what we use.

 The fly used here is the Cam Sigler popper heads with PINK chicken feathers.
 However, you can tie just about any color combintion, as well as most homemade popper flies will work fine.
 Be creative!
 But please be sure it has a popper NO streamer flies.
 You need something to push water and a heavy sinking head is needed.

 How To Tie A Cam Sigler Fly

 Note that the backing is one of the most important parts in fly fishing for billfish.
 I recommend gel spun by Orvis, Rio & Scentific Angler.
 We put anywhere from 400 yds to 600yards of 35 lb to 45lb gel spun on our reels.
 With lots of backing in the water and high speed runs with sails the pressure on the backing is immense.